MP Estate Planning UK

 Property ValueInheritance Tax ThresholdTax Rate

-For instance, if a property is valued at £500,000, the inheritance tax would be calculated on the amount above £325,000, which is £175,000.
+For instance, if a property is valued at £500,000 and it forms the entire estate (with no other reliefs or debts), the IHT would be calculated on the amount above £325,000, which is £175,000.
 The tax owed would be £70,000 (40% of £175,000).
+However, if the deceased was a surviving spouse who inherited their partner’s unused NRB, the threshold doubles to £650,000 — making the same property completely IHT-free.

 A close-up view of a professional appraiser examining a detailed property valuation report, with a calculator, pen, and magnifying glass on a polished wooden desk.
 The room is bathed in warm, directional lighting, casting subtle shadows and highlighting the intricate details of the documents.
 The overall atmosphere conveys a sense of diligence, expertise, and the importance of accurately assessing a property's worth for inheritance tax purposes.